Membrane Sweep: Benefits, Risks, and When to Call Your Doctor

 Is a Membrane Sweep Painful?

-Yes, you can have a membrane sweep after a previous cesarean, but it’s essential to discuss this with your healthcare provider.
-They’ll evaluate your specific situation and make certain it’s safe for you and your baby.
+Yes, but discuss it with your healthcare provider first.
+They’ll review your specific history and confirm whether it’s appropriate for you and your baby.

 Are There Any Alternatives to a Membrane Sweep?